ploomber/posts/interview-questions-posts/README.md

 The notebooks are curated, meaning they have a dataset, a starter guide on using JupySQL, and a set of questions relevant to the dataset.

+Each of the notebooks will have a Google colab link associated to them, and the links to the colab notebooks will be shared on social media (LinkedIn, Twitter, Mastodon).

+Below you can get a snapshot of the format of the notebooks.
+Use this as a template for future notebooks.

 ## Notebook format